 (Oil Painting Teaching Artist) Tony Walholm is renowned for his large-scale oil paintings of the “visionary abstract” style.
 Tony taught at Chaminade University in Honolulu for ten years before becoming a teaching artist for the Hui.
 He has been painting full time since 1982.
 His work can be seen at the Stanford University Children’s Hospital, the Hawai‘i State Art Museum, and the Maui Arts & Cultural Center’s Castle Theater and is part of many private collections.
 He is currently represented by Paia Contemporary Gallery.

 (Jewelry Teaching Artist & Studio Technician) Roberta Weisenburg has been working as a jeweler since 1981.
 Specializing in Custom Design, Casting, Fabrication, Fusing and Granulation, Roberta is a Certified Argentium Instructor.
 Recently she has relocated to Maui from San Francisco, where she maintained a studio since 1985 and taught privately.
 Her love for metal work has been ongoing and she is truly inspired to reach new heights on Maui and to share her knowledge with Hui students!

 (Ceramic Teaching Artist and studio manager) Deb Zaleski has been involved in the Maui art community for thirty years.
 As a founding member of the Maui Crafts Guild, she served as the first President and as an Executive Board member for five years before owning and operating her own gallery.
-She returned to the Hui in 2006 and has been the Hui’s Ceramics Manager for the past four years.
+She returned to the Hui in 2006 and has been the Hui’s Ceramics Manager for the past nine years.